-National level data – The data that takes into consideration an aggregate of search engine positions all over the country to provide search results that avoid bias from specific locations.
-Viewing national level data is a way of gauging how you're doing against competitors on a national level.
+National Level Data – The data that takes into consideration an aggregate of search engine positions all over the country to provide search results that avoid bias from specific locations.
+Viewing national-level data is a way of gauging how you're doing against competitors on a national level.

 Negative Keywords – Keywords that allow you to choose what not to target with a Google Ads campaign.
 Just like regular keywords in an ad campaign, negative keywords can be set with match types such as exact match, phrase match, and broad match.
 When you add a negative keyword to your campaign, your ads will not appear in the search results for that search.
 This practice helps advertisers save budget and maximize ROI.

-Number of results – The amount of all search results in the search engine returned for a search query.
+Number of Results – The amount of all search results in the search engine returned for a search query.

-Online visibility – The overall presence of a business or brand on the Internet.
+Online Visibility – The overall presence of a business or brand on the Internet.
 Improving online visibility allows a business to reach more customers and make more money.
 This can be achieved through digital marketing campaigns, SEO, PPC, Public Relations, social media marketing (SMM), blogging, and outreach among other strategies.

-Organic search results – The search results that are unpaid and generally organized by relevance, popularity, and common usage.
+Organic Search Results – The search results that are unpaid and generally organized by relevance, popularity, and common usage.

-Orphaned pages – Pages of a website that have no internal links pointing to them from within the website.
+Orphaned Pages – Pages of a website that have no internal links pointing to them from within the website.
 This can be harmful to SEO as orphaned pages are harder for search engines *and users* to locate than pages with internal links.

-Page title - An HTML tag, also known as a title tag that specifies the title of a webpage.
-The code is placed within the header tag (<header>) of a webpage’s HTML.
+Page Title – An HTML tag, also known as a title tag that specifies the title of a webpage.
+The code is placed within the header tag (<head>) of a webpage’s HTML.
 The text written in the tag is what will appear as the page’s clickable title when it ranks on a search engine results page.
 For this reason, page titles are highly important to SEO.
-In written form the page title looks like <title>Title of Page</title>.
+In the written form the page title looks like:

 Pagination – The division of web page content into numbered pages, commonly organized with numbered navigation at the bottom of a page and parameters in the URL.

-PPC (Pay Per Click) – An Internet advertising model used to draw traffic to your website by using ads (Google Ads) where the advertiser pays a price for each click.
+PPC (Pay Per Click) – An internet advertising model used to draw traffic to your website by using ads (Google Ads) where the advertiser pays a price for each click.